 This trail is a short loop leading down to the main cascades.
 There is also an accessible viewing platform here.

-If mobility is a concern, you can also access this area from N. Washington St. Automobiles are not allowed to cross the bridge—pedestrians only.
+If mobility is a concern, you can access this area from N. Washington St. Automobiles are not allowed to cross the bridge—pedestrians only.

 Irondequoit Creek Trail

-The trail consists of narrow, dirt paths that are fairly easy to walk.
+The trail consists of narrow, dirt paths that are relatively easy to walk.
 It crosses over several boardwalks and wooden bridges along the way.
+The creek is usually visible, and the thick tree canopy and ground cover mask the sounds of surrounding suburbia.

 Irondequoit Creek Trail in Wintertime

 Aside from ice, the creek path is lovely in the winter.
 The rush of the creek is amplified without leaves on the trees to dampen the sound.
-Look for unique ice formations in the creek as well.
+Look for unique ice formations in the stream as well.

 Honey Creek Trail